-In 2018, the Bank paid increasing attention to the development of the Latvian Banking, in particular - to the servicing of senior clients.
-This is the client segment where we are aware of our competitive advantage supported by a vast service network and knowledge of the financial needs of senior clients acquired over the years.
-In 2018, the Bank succeeded in maintaining the widest branch network in the country - we have 44 customer service centres and almost 100 000 customers, of which 96% are Latvian residents, of whom two thirds are seniors.
+In 2018, the Bank paid increasing attention to the development of the Latvian Banking sector, in particular - to the servicing of senior clients.
+This is the client segment where we are aware of our competitive advantage.
+In 2018, the Bank maintained the widest branch network in the country - we have 44 customer service centres and almost 100 000 customers, of which 96% are Latvian residents, of whom two thirds are seniors.

-The Bank's ability to continue as a going concern is substantially dependent on resolving compliance with prudential ratios (capital adequacy ratios and large exposure limits) and on the execution of the Recovery Plan within the set time limits, as well as on its ability to implement the revised strategy as described above.
+The Bank's ability to continue as a going concern is substantially dependent on resolving its compliance with prudential ratios (capital adequacy ratios and large exposure limits) and on the execution of the Recovery Plan within the set time limits, as well as on its ability to improve its stability and profitability from its planned actions.
+The new shareholders who have only very recently entered the Bank plan to oversee an updated business strategy (including Capital and Recovery Plans) through the summer of 2019, which will foresee the Bank meeting its prudential ratios by the end of 2019.

 The Group's and the Bank's financial statements are prepared on the going concern basis and do not include any adjustments (including the valuation of assets and liabilities) that may be required if the going concern assumption would not be applicable.

 As part of the regular (at least annual) stress testing under the internal capital adequacy assessment process (ICAAP) as well as under the new internal liquidity adequacy assessment process (ILAAP), stress testing of the liquidity of the Bank's portfolio is conducted.
-Both the severe short term and mild medium-term testing shows that the Bank is able to liquidate short and medium-term assets, such as securities and overnight financial pledges, to ensure depositor payments.
-This has been demonstrated by the market turbulence from mid-February 2018, and the Bank has further stress-tested the liquidity ratios at the presentation delivered to the FCMC on 5 April 2018.
-The management of the Bank are confident that in the long term, if required, it could liquidate additional assets through early repayment or sale of loans, though potentially at a discount to book value depending on the market situation.
+Both the severe short term and mild medium-term testing shows that the Bank is able to liquidate short and medium-term assets, such as securities and overnight financial pledges, to ensure depositor repayments.
+This has been tested in reality by the market turbulence from mid-February 2018, and the Bank has further stress-tested the liquidity ratios at the presentation delivered to the FCMC on 5 April 2018.
+Within the process of mid-and long-term liquidity risk management, the Bank approves and controls the gaps for various time intervals, and monitors the level of substitution of expiring deposits.
+In case significant adverse trends, which might pose a severe threat to the Group's / the Bank's ability to fulfil obligations towards its clients, are identified as to the abovementioned indicators, the Bank / the Group will implement the action plan, so as to strengthen the liquidity positions.
+This includes fund raising from alternative sources and disposal of assets with longer or no expiry period.
+The management of the Bank are confident that over the long term, if required, it could liquidate additional assets through early repayment or sale of loans, though potentially at a discount to book value depending on the market situation.